Keksuccino/Konkrete/README.md

 ## About

-Source code for the Drippy Loading Screen mod.
+Source code for the Konkrete mod.

 **The source code for the different versions of Konkrete (Forge, Fabric, multiple MC versions) is separated by branches.**<br>
 **For example, if you want to see the code for Konkrete Forge MC 1.16, use the `forge-1.16` branch.**